krissen/output-panel.nvim/README.md

 - After installation nothing pops up automatically—the plugin waits for you to call one of its helpers or commands.
 - Once opened, the overlay attaches to the current VimTeX build, streams log updates live, and hides on success (if `auto_hide.enabled` is true).
 You can close it mid-build and reopen it later; the stream resumes immediately.
 - Failed builds stay visible until you close them so you can read the error trace.
 - Notifications mirror each build status without any additional configuration.
+Failure popups stay pinned (by default) so you can revisit the log, but a later success automatically replaces the old error.
+- The overlay is read-only; hiding or reopening it never pauses or stops VimTeX builds.
 - Want the overlay to appear the moment a compile starts?
 Set `auto_open.enabled = true` to opt in to the automatic window.
 The plugin listens to both `VimtexEventCompileStarted` and `VimtexEventCompiling`, so continuous latexmk rebuilds triggered by buffer writes reopen the overlay as well.

 ### Manual control